 Warning: Do not buy surveillance camera systems over the internet even if they are cheap – there is a reason they are cheap.
 When something goes wrong with it or you can’t figure it out, you’re stuck!
 Come to our showroom where you can see a sample in action so you know what you are getting and can get help when you need it.

 All of our cameras offer High Definition (HD) up to 4K resolution.
-This camera is versatile in that they can be mounted on almost any surface and be aimed in any direction.
+This camera is versatile in that it can be mounted on almost any surface and be aimed in any direction.
 The camera is like an eyeball in a socket.
 It has a fixed lens which is usually wide angle to cover a large area.
-The infra-red illuminator is a special type that can illuminate an area over 100′ from the camera in total darkness, making it an excellent camera for night time viewing.
+The infra-red illuminator is a special type that can illuminate an area over 100′ from the camera in total darkness for night time viewing.
 The image quality is the same as regular dome cameras (below)

 All of our cameras offer High Definition (HD) up to 4K resolution.
 See in total darkness.
 In good lighting, the camera gives great video in full colour.
 When it gets dark, the camera switches to night mode, turns on the infra-red illuminators which will allow the camera to see what is happening.
 The night time images are usually in black & white rather than colour, and the image quality is not as good – but at least you see what is happening even though it is totally dark in the area.
 The distance the camera can see in the dark is dependant on the number and strength of the illuminators, and usually range from about 30 ft. to 100 ft.
 The illuminators do not emit visible light – they emit infra-red light which is invisible to the human eye.
 These cameras can come with a varifocal lens, which means that there is a zoom capability that can be set at the time of installation.
 It can be “zoomed out” if you want to see a wide area, or zoomed in to see a smaller area, but with more detail.

 Pan-Tilt-Zoom cameras have the ability to pan from side to side, up and down, and zoom in and out.
 They can be programmed to follow a pre-programmed pattern repeatedly, or a person can manually control them with a path.
-If there is a suspicious person, you can follow them around the store or parking lot, zoom in to get a close up shot of a face or licence plate, then zoom back out to get a wide angle view, etc. These cameras are more costly and work best when there is a person watching the monitor and directing the camera as needed.
+If there is a suspicious person, you can follow them around the store or parking lot, zoom in to get a close up shot of a face or license plate, then zoom back out to get a wide angle view, etc. These cameras are more costly and work best when there is a person watching the monitor and directing the camera as needed with a joystick.

 DVR (Digital Video Recorder) & NVR (Network Video Recorder)